Excavator FAQ: What You Should Know

 That depends on what kind of excavator you are interested in.
 Excavators come in a wide range of sizes, each offering very unique advantages in operation.
 Smaller excavators weigh in at 6 tons, sometimes even less.
 For larger excavators, you can expect a weight of at least 45 tons, if not more.

-They might look unassuming, but mini excavators are an incredible asset to have in your fleet.
+They might look unassuming, but mini excavators are incredible assets to have in your fleet.
 Although they do not have the digging and hauling power of larger models, mini excavators have little to no tail-swing.
 They work well in small spaces with tight corners, or with materials that need a delicate touch.
 Their compact size also makes them the easiest to store and transfer in comparison to other excavators.

 First and foremost, you should not operate an excavator if you’re not certified.
 At all.
 Safety should always be the first priority on any jobsite, and operating a machine you are not qualified for can hurt yourself, others and the jobsite around you.
 Luckily, the process to get certified is straightforward.
 You will need to find a training program that works for you, submit an application, then take the training courses.
 At the end, they will put you through an exam, and you will be officially certified.